ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![Launch Instance10](./images/0.%20Launch%20Instance10.png)

-* On your terminal, run the following command to `cd Downloads` to go to the location of the `.pem` private key file.
+* On your terminal, run the following command `cd Downloads` to go to the location of the `.pem` private key file.

 * Run the code shown below to change file permissions for the `.pem` private key file: